-Pitt-Greensburg's alumni number more than 10,000 and the majority reside in Westmoreland County.
+Pitt-Greensburg is proud of its more than 11,000 alumni - many of whom continue to live and work in Southwestern Pennsylvania.
 From the campus' inception in 1963 through 1987, our students graduated with two-year (associate) degrees.
 In 1988, Pitt-Greensburg was authorized to offer four-year (baccalaureate) degrees.
 Our alumni include those students who attended Pitt-Greensburg for two semesters or more.